Are we failing our youngest dual language learners?: New data insights on child care language environments

 The data: DLLs in early childhood classrooms

-The researchers found that DLLs experienced significantly fewer conversational turns (-5.3 turns per hour) and vocalized significantly less (-29.2 vocalizations per hour) than their monolingual peers in the same classroom.
-In toddler rooms, DLLs experienced marginally lower conversational turn rates (-2.5).
+In classrooms with only monolingual, English-speaking teachers, children who are DLLs experienced significantly fewer conversational turns (-7.5 turns per hour) than their monolingual peers in the same classroom.
+By contrast, in classrooms with bilingual teachers, there was only a marginal difference between DLLs and monolingual children.
 Our analysis does not allow us to know exactly what is causing these inequities, but other research suggests as solutions the expansion of access to professional development focused on DLL support and greater investment in the recruitment of multilingual educators.

 Where do we go from here?: Creating more inclusive classrooms